janumeke/MapleStoryLauncher/README.md

 ## Changelog

 v1.5.1
-1. Added reCAPTCHA to the procedure of login.
+1. Added reCAPTCHA to the procedure of logging in.
+2. Updated and refactorred the protocol.
 2. Cancelling connections in any way is much faster.
 3. Updated the user-agent strings.
 4. Fixes.